philote/pbta-template/README.md

 A code template for creating modules for Foundry VTT that uses the PbtA System package.

 ## Usage
-There are two ways to get started: using the PbtA Template system generator command or manually renaming and updating files.
+There are two ways to get started: using the PbtA Template module generator command or manually renaming and updating files.

 Regardless of which method you choose, think carefully about your modules's name.
 Your modules's package name when submitted to Foundry must be formatted like `alphanumeric-lowercase`, and it must be unique.
 Check the Foundry systems package list for conflicts before committing to a name!

 ### Generator

-This system includes a generator CLI in `package.json`.
+This module includes a generator CLI in `package.json`.
 To use it, you must have [node.js](https://nodejs.org) installed, and it's recommended that you install node 20 or later.
 Once you have npm installed, you can run the following in your terminal or command prompt:

 ```bash